manuelacollis/manuelacollis.github.io/_pages/about.md

 In my second stream of work, I study gender gaps in the setting of entrepreneurship and innovation.

+<p><b> Interested in a friendly review?</b> As part of our PhD training at Rotman, we write a referee report every semester.
+I'd be happy to write a friendly review for you if you are interested!
+My review may be particularly helpful if you planned to submit your work to Management Science, Organization Science, Strategic Management Journal, or a top (field) Econ journal and the topics & methods are related to inequality, AI/technology, organizations, entrepreneurship, strategy, behavioral economics, (lab/field/survey) experiments.</p>

 I’d be happy to be in touch.
 You can reach me at manuela (dot) collis (at) rotman (dot) utoronto (dot) ca